-The project was genuinely collaborative, involving broad participation on the part of Indigenous Elders; Local Aboriginal Land Council representatives; six state government and two local government agencies; a number of schools; and 24 community groups and NGO’s.
+The vision that inspired the project also saw it become genuinely collaborative, involving broad participation on the part of Indigenous Elders; Local Aboriginal Land Council representatives; six state government and two local government agencies; a number of schools; and 24 community groups and NGO’s.

-The original vision of “The Great Kai’Mia Way” as a system of interconnecting active transport routes has not been brought into being.
-However in retrospect The Way has been described as a concept rather than a blueprint; in this sense the project has proved invaluable, having been referenced for many years by councils, government agencies and community groups.
+Although the full extent of the “The Great Kai’Mia Way” has not been brought into being, it has been described as a concept rather than a blueprint.
+In this sense the project has proved invaluable, having been referenced for many years by councils, government agencies and community groups.

 Natural systems are connected systems, and municipal boundaries bear no relationship to natural systems.
 Consideration of this interconnection is too often ignored by planning authorities.